By Sophie Lovering

-Nicholas Williams is a freshman in the College of Arts and Sciences planning on majoring in Political Science.
+Evelyn is a junior in the College of Arts & Sciences; majoring in Political Science and minoring in Spanish.

 By Jessica "Lulu" Lipman